 The fact is that earlier generations did not suppose that a good and omnipotent God would eliminate all suffering.
 Indeed, the very idea is contrary to Christian doctrine, which teaches that much suffering is precisely what we should expect in human life.
 The pervasiveness of suffering, if anything, actually confirms rather than falsifies Christianity.
 And bafflement at suffering is more a consequence of modern unbelief than a cause of it.

 To understand how this is so, consider the approach to these matters reflected in a book like Fr.
-Francis J. Remler’s First published almost a century ago, it is not a work of academic theology, but rather of down-to-earth spiritual guidance.
+Francis J. Remler’s Why Must I Suffer?
+A Book of Light and Consolation.
+First published almost a century ago, it is not a work of academic theology, but rather of down-to-earth spiritual guidance.
 And despite what a modern reader might expect from its subtitle, it is the opposite of sentimental or touchy-feely – so much so that many today would no doubt find it insensitive.
-Yet precisely for that reason it offers true light and consolation rather than the mawkish counterfeits of .
-And it simply reflects what the Catholic faith has always taught about suffering, the forgetting of which misleads many today falsely to suppose that suffering somehow casts doubt on the existence of God..
+Yet precisely for that reason it offers true light and consolation rather than the mawkish counterfeits of those who prefer to emote rather than to understand.
+And it simply reflects what the Catholic faith has always taught about suffering, the forgetting of which misleads many today falsely to suppose that suffering somehow casts doubt on the existence of God.

 The first and most fundamental point Remler emphasizes is that suffering is the inevitable consequence of original sin.
 Now, this is easily misunderstood.
 The theologically uninformed often suppose that it means that God takes special action arbitrarily to inflict a punishment on us for something somebody else did – which, of course, sounds unjust or even crazy.
 But that is not what it means.